Ian B. Li

 Operating Team Member

-Tim Einwechter is co-founder and Chief Financial Officer of Innovative Health, a medical device reprocessing company focused on cost containment, particularly in the cardiology space.
+Tim Einwechter is an Operating Team Member at 1315 Capital, a healthcare expansion and growth equity firm.
+Tim is co-founder and Chief Financial Officer of Innovative Health, a medical device reprocessing company focused on cost containment, particularly in the cardiology space.
 Prior to Innovative Health, he was co-founder and Chief Financial Officer for Intralign.
 Tim was also Chief Financial Officer of Alliance Medical, and later Ascent Healthcare Solutions (acquired by Stryker for $525 million).
 Prior to joining Alliance Medical, Tim was Chief Operating Officer of Healthworks Managed Care Services, a private company engaged in the provision of rehabilitation services.
 He also spent time as Chief Financial Officer of Dynacare Health Services, a publicly traded health services company engaged in the business of providing home healthcare and laboratory diagnostic services, and before that tenured as a Vice President of Versa-Care, a company engaged in the provision of accommodation for senior citizens.
+Tim also serves on the Board of Directors for CHC Solutions.

 Tim was named Arizona’s 2010 Private Company CFO of the Year by the Financial Executives Institute.